ClojureBridge/community-docs/docs/clojure/function-creation.md

 The first example doesn't use given arguments.
 Next example uses arguments.

-This `add-up` function sums up given initial value and all elements in the given collection (vector or list).
+This `add-up` function does:

+  - sums up given initial value and all elements in the given collection (vector or list).
-Unless given collection is empty, the function recursively calls itself.
+  - recursively calls itself unless given collection is empty.

-When, the given collection gets empty, it returns the summed up value.
+  - returns the summed up value when the given collection gets empty.

-To visualize what's going on during the recursive call, `println` is added in `let` binding.
+  - prints out val and coll to visualize what's going on during the recursive call (in `let` binding)

 (see  [`let` binding]({{ site.baseurl}}/docs/clojure/let/), [`cond`]({{ site.baseurl}}/docs/clojure/cond/) )